feinjr/SMASHtoolbox/readme.md

 ## Who can use SMASH?

-SMASH is currently licensed for government-use only.
+The master branch of SMASH is currently limited to Sandia and other national laboratories (Los Alamos, etc.).
 If you have access to this webpage, you must have been granted access through an existing license.
 You can download SMASH onto any computer owned by the organization (national laboratory, university, etc.) that holds this license.
 Copies of SMASH may be shared between users within an organization but should *not* be shared between organizations.
 This site is the best way of accessing the SMASH toolbox---copies shared between users may be out of date.

+An open source release branch of SMASH is available at (https://github.com/SMASHtoolbox/release).
+The release branch is only a subset of the master branch, focusing on completed and documented features.

 ## How do I get SMASH?